iCliniq Logo

 This question is extremely relevant to my diagnosis, and most importantly, I want to know if you are getting ear pain only while chewing or eating or when you bite food.
 I will accordingly prescribe and suggest remedies for correcting joint-related ear pain due to the bridge pressure.

-I need to know the answers.
+I need to know the answers to assist you further.

 Thank you.